When is Outlander season 5 released? What’s going to happen? - TheNewsTrace

 Additionally, in April Caitriona Balfe posted a behind-the-scenes tease exhibiting the script – don’t fear it was a spoiler free tease.

-She additionally shared a behind the scenes video saying: “And so it begins…….
-Season 5 (yep that’s 1, 2, 3, 4..FIVE ? ) prep time !!!!
-Excuse the shrill shouting however I used to be very very excited to catch @jongarysteele on the unimaginable new set he and his group of genius artisans have constructed !!!
-Get READY!!”

-Not to be neglected, Sam Heughan has additionally shared a photograph of varied members the solid and crew (with govt producer Matt B. Roberts on the third left).
+Not to be not noted, Sam Heughan has additionally shared a photograph of varied members the solid and crew (with govt producer Matt B. Roberts on the third left).

 Is there an Outlander season 5 trailer?

-Sure!
-First, a teaser premiered at New York Comedian Con in October 2019, at a star-studded Outlander panel that includes sequence stars together with Caitriona Balfe and Sam Heughan.

-Teasing extra potential time-travel for the Frasers, you’ll be able to watch it under…
+Teasing extra potential time-travel for the Frasers, you possibly can watch it under…

 There’s additionally a first-look picture of Claire and Jamie, staring adoringly into each other’s eyes.

-Your first picture from Season 5 is right here, clan! #Outlander pic.twitter.com/AhqX43RpHQ
+Your first photograph from Season 5 is right here, clan! #Outlander pic.twitter.com/AhqX43RpHQ

 — Outlander (@Outlander_STARZ) April 16, 2019